Russian

 Duels have been fought since Cain killed Abel because God preferred Abel’s sacrifice over his.
 Duels were deemed God’s justice as Trial by Combat in the 13th century.
 Shakespeare relies on them in most of his histories - Hamlet, Macbeth… The winner of a duel obviously indicates devine justice.

-Pushkin took part in many duels and died, at the age of thirty-seven, after the last of a rash duels.
+Pushkin took part in many duels and died, at the age of thirty-seven, after the last of rash duels.

 His lament: